Ahh shit… You utter the first word of the day as a dying declaration.

 Being in your top shape can’t hurt even though you’ll probably be fueled by adrenaline and panic anyway.
 You’ll need the energy to keep you going for those hours, to say “no” to the voice that seduces you to just give up.
 You’ll need it to face unexpected contingencies like the exam software acting up, insomnia, and getting lost in the neighborhood during lunch (which all happened to me).

-Slightly dull your pencils for easier bubbling.
+Slightly dull your pencils for easier bubbling (though this will take away the “edge” heh).
 Organize your notes, outlines, cooked essays, and other review material to bring to your hotel.
 Have your Ziploc® bag ready.
 Bring a pillow if you think it will keep your ass comfortable.
 Figure out ahead of time where you’re going to get lunch and dinner.
 Get enough sleep.
 “Be arrogant” during the exam and put forth all you’ve learned.
 Do the real thing as if it were practice.

 As you leave for the hotel on Monday, you’re in ready mode.
 Perhaps play some music that gets you pumped up because your trial has already begun.

-2. Scope out the test center (for in-person exams), and make sure your laptop and exam software are working well (for both in-person and remote exams).
+2. Scope out the test center ahead of time, and make sure your laptop and exam software are working.

-5. Get to the test center (or logged in for remote bar exams) on time.
+5. Get to the test center on time.

 6. Don’t gamble on subject predictions.

-I know everyone is interested in these (yet get mad when subjects actually get leaked), but I don’t recommend paying too much attention to them.
+I know everyone is interested in these, but I don’t recommend relying too much on them.
 Use them for entertainment purposes because all subjects are fair game.
 Personally, I’d focus more on areas where points are concentrated and subjects I’m weak at.

-Even if you’re desperately strapped for time, at least read some model answers for subjects you can’t get to.
+Even if you’re desperately strapped for time, at least read some model answers and outlines for subjects you can’t get to.

 To be clear, predictions can be useful to the extent they give you a sense of direction or ideas on how to prioritize the subjects in the final weeks.
 That means not completely forgetting about entire subjects to go all in on the ones you think will be tested.